braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 ![Fields to create a subscription group.][26]{: height="50%" width="50%"}

 When creating your segments, set the subscription group name as a filter.
 This will ensure users who have opted into your group will receive your emails.
-This is great for monthly newsletters, coupons, membership tiers, and more!
+This is great for monthly newsletters, coupons, membership tiers, and more.

 ![GIF of a user setting a subscription group name as a filter.][27]{: style="max-width:80%"}